Empire Company

 Empire Company Limited is a Canadian conglomerate engaged mostly in food retail and corporate investments.
 Founded in 1963, the company is headquartered in Stellarton, Nova Scotia and owns the Sobeys supermarket chain.
 In total, the company owns, affiliates or franchises more than 1,500 stores; in addition to Sobeys, brands include Safeway, IGA, Foodland, Farm Boy, FreshCo, Thrifty Foods and Lawtons Drug.
+In 1978, it formed the Empire Theatres subsidiary, originally owning a few cinemas in Atlantic Canada; in 2013, Empire Company sold the cross-Canada Empire Theatres subsidiary.

+Pierre St-Laurent is the president and CEO of Empire Company, appointed in November 2025.

 Acquisitions

 Empire Company has a long history of acquisitions: